-What you must pay when Services that are covered for you you get these services Podiatry Services Covered services include: \$10 copayment for Medicare covered podiatry services.
-Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) \$150 copayment for surgical Routine foot care for members with certain medical procedures done in an conditions affecting the lower limbs outpatient facility setting.
+Services that are covered for you What you must pay when you get these services Podiatry Services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer \$45 copayment for Medicare covered doctor visits. toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$325 copayment for surgical procedures done in an outpatient facility setting.
 Referral required.
-Prostate Cancer Screening Exams For individuals aged 50 and older, the services covered There is no coinsurance. include the following - once every 12 months: copayment, or deductible for an annual PSA test. • Digital rectal exam Prostate Specific Antigen (PSA) test Cost-sharing may apply for other services you receive during the visit.
+Prostate Cancer Screening Exams For individuals aged 50 and older, the services covered include the following - once every 12 months: • Digital rectal exam There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prostate Specific Antigen (PSA) test Cost-sharing may apply for other services you receive during the visit.
 Referral Required.
 Prosthetic Devices and Related Supplies Authorization is required.
-Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: 20% Coinsurance for colostomy bags and supplies directly related to colostomy Medicare-covered Prosthetic care, pacemakers, braces, prosthetic shoes, artificial limbs, devices. and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Devices (other than dental) that replace all or part of a body Authorization is required. part or function.
+These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic 20% Coinsurance for Medicare-covered Prosthetic devices. devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

 What you must pay when Services that are covered for you you get these services Pulmonary Rehabilitation Services Authorization is required.
-Comprehensive programs of pulmonary rehabilitation are \$10 copayment per visit for covered for members who have moderate to very severe Medicare-covered pulmonary chronic obstructive pulmonary disease (COPD) and an order rehabilitation services. for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Screening and Counseling to Reduce Alcohol Misuse We cover one alcohol misuse screening for any adult with There is no coinsurance, Medicare who misuse alcohol but aren't alcohol dependent. copayment, or deductible for the Medicare-covered If you screen positive for alcohol misuse, you can get up to screening and counseling to four brief face-to-face counseling sessions per year (if reduce alcohol misuse you're competent and alert during counseling) provided by a preventive benefit. qualified primary care doctor or practitioner in a primary care setting.
+Comprehensive programs of pulmonary rehabilitation are \$30 copayment per visit for covered for members who have moderate to very severe Medicare-covered pulmonary chronic obstructive pulmonary disease (COPD) and an rehabilitation services. order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Screening and Counseling to Reduce Alcohol Misuse We cover one alcohol misuse screening for any adult with There is no coinsurance, Medicare who misuse alcohol but aren't alcohol dependent. copayment, or deductible for the If you screen positive for alcohol misuse, you can get up to Medicare-covered screening and four brief face-to-face counseling sessions per year (if counseling to reduce alcohol you're competent and alert during counseling) provided by misuse preventive benefit. a qualified primary care doctor or practitioner in a primary care setting.
 Cost-sharing may apply for other services you receive during the visit.

-Screening for Lung Cancer with Low Dose Computed Tomography (LDCT)
+Screening for Lung Cancer With Low Dose Computed Tomography (LDCT)